 Figs really do make excellent salads, if there are any left over from eating them as they are, or perhaps from making fig jam.
 They pair so well with almonds that many salads feature that pairing.
 Try Fig Salad with Almond Dressing, Fig Snack with Gorgonzola, or Figs with Rosewater and Almonds.

 This salad pairs the figs with Fennel.
 Are you looking for more fennel recipes?
-Try Fennel Salad with Fresh Prunes, Grilled Fennel with Mozzarella, or Fennel and Apple Salad.
+Try Fennel and Quinoa Salad with Broad Beans, Fennel Salad with Fresh Prunes, Grilled Fennel with Mozzarella, or Fennel and Apple Salad.

 All of our Fig recipes are here, and all of our Fennel dishes are here.
 Feel free to browse them.
 Or take some time to explore our large range of wonderful, tasty Salads.
 Or simply browse our Late Summer dishes.

 This is a herby salad with the tang of purslane, the bite of spinach, the crunch of nuts and the creaminess of burrata.

 I have used Purslane, as we grow it exceptionally well in Summer.
 Rather than weed out all of this plant, I leave a little patch and water it well.
 It grows lusciously with long branches lifting up from the soil.
 It is easy to pick, and more important, easy to clean by rinsing a couple of times.
 The tart tang of purslane adds a lovely lift to salads.
 It is very easy to grow, and you may find it occasionally at your green grocers.
 You can always forage it, it is everywhere, but make sure it IS purslane and that it has not been sprayed.